top of page

 You'll laugh aloud and heartily say,

-For all eternity with Me you’ll now be,
+For all of eternity with Me you will be,

 Never will I let you go away from Me.”